JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/django-aws/sentry-integration/index.md

 we are going to set up Sentry, an application for monitoring and error tracking.

-Sentry automates exception handling for every programming language and platform, so you can observe and respond to issue up and down the stack: JavaScript, Python, PHP, Ruby, Java, and modern frontend frameworks and even the serverless frameworks.
+Sentry automates exception handling for every programming language and platform, so you can observe and respond to any issues up and down the stack: JavaScript, Python, PHP, Ruby, Java, and modern frontend frameworks and even the serverless frameworks.